 For the budget-conscious traveller, a public bus service called “The 747” is available 24 hours a day, 7 days a week.
 The bus provides a direct line between the airport and downtown Montréal, where it stops at a handful of metro stations and hotels.
-The journey time is approximately 45 minutes, depending on traffic conditions.
+The journey time is approximately 25-35 minutes to Métro station Lionel-Groulx and 45-70 minutes to the Berri-UQAM station, depending on traffic conditions.
 To catch the bus, head to the arrivals level.

 Tip: Buy your ticket at one of the kiosks before you board!